opencybersecurityalliance/kestrel-huntbook/README.md

 - [What is Kestrel?](https://kestrel.readthedocs.io/en/latest/overview/)
 - [Kestrel main repo](https://github.com/opencybersecurityalliance/kestrel-lang)

-Two ways to view/execute/use huntbooks in this repo: launch a Kestrel cloud sandbox, or execute a hunt in your own hunting environment with Kestrel deployed.
+Three ways to view/execute/use huntbooks in this repo:
+- Play with the huntbooks in a Kestrel cloud sandbox.
+- Execute a hunt in your own hunting environment with Kestrel deployed.
+- Open `*.ipynb` huntbook files directly on GitHub.

 ### Launch a Kestrel cloud sandbox